I'm a stay-at-home mom and writer living in the Coal Region of Pennsylvania with my amazing and awesome three children!

 A great way to prevent excess water from being wasted is to install aerators on the faucets in your home.
-An aerator reduces the amount of water that spills from the faucet causing less water to be wasted and it can also help to lower your monthly water bills.
+An aerator reduces the amount of water that spills from the faucet, causing less water to be wasted.
+It can also help to lower your monthly water bills.

-How Does An Aerator Work?
+How Does a Faucet Aerator Work?

 An aerator works by mixing air in with the flow of the water.
-It starts by taking a single stream of water and then separates it in to many tiny streams of water, by doing this it mixes air in with the water flow.
-The aerator also creates a smaller space for the water to pass through which decrease the amount of water used each time the faucet is turned on.
+It starts by taking a single stream of water and then separates it into many tiny streams of water; by doing this, it mixes air in with the water flow.
+The aerator also creates a smaller space for the water to pass through, which decreases the amount of water used each time the faucet is turned on.

-Choosing An Aerator To Fit Your Needs
+Choosing an Aerator to Fit Your Needs

-Installing a Kitchen Aerator
+How to Install a Kitchen Aerator

 1. Place an old towel or rag over the drain in the sink.
 This will help prevent any washers or grit from the faucet arm falling down the drain.

 2. Remove the old aerator from the faucet.
-To do this cover the old aerator with an old towel and remove with an adjustable wrench.
+To do this, cover the old aerator with an old towel and remove with an adjustable wrench.

 3. Clean and dry the threaded area of the faucet thoroughly.
 You can do this with an old toothbrush and rag.

 4. Turn on the water and let it run for five to 10 seconds.
 This is to flush out any residue that may have come loose inside the faucet.

 5. Dry the faucet again and remove the new aerator from the package and follow directions for proper washer placement.

 6. Screw on the new aerator by turning it clockwise.
 You want to hand tighten it until it is snug.
 Be careful not to over tighten.